Mechazo11/clearpath_simulator_harmonic/README.md

 # Clearpath Simulator in Gazebo Harmonic :fire:

-This is a modified version of [clearpath_simulator](https://github.com/clearpathrobotics/clearpath_simulator) Version 0.34 from Clearpath Robotics that uses Gazebo 8 (Harmonic) as its primary simulator.
-Installation, how to use guide and some helpful resources are given below.
+This is a modified version of [clearpath_simulator](https://github.com/clearpathrobotics/clearpath_simulator) based on `version 0.34` from Clearpath Robotics that uses Gazebo 8 (Harmonic) or later as its primary 3D simulator.
+Installation, How-to guides and some helpful resources are given below.

 https://github.com/user-attachments/assets/2e02e99d-9d2f-441a-b091-cf8f8014254d